 Consistently, the cohort of brand unsafe placements end up generating much poorer conversion rates and has a poor ROI when compared to cohorts of brand safe placements.
 This implies that not only is the brand impacting itself by unsafe placements, it also ending up getting poor performance from it.
 Reversing this, it implies that a brand can justify its expenses into Brand Safety by getting a much better ROI on its normal campaign spends as well.
 Looks like a double benefit for the brand and a win-win for the Advertiser and the Agency.

 So, in summary, I believe strongly that Brand Safety is critical for a brand.
 If advertisers are waiting for ROI justifications for investing in a proper Brand Safety solution, the performance upside from this is actually the simplest justification.
-Especially with the festive season coming up, brands would benefit from this dual strategy and be also able to justify to their finance teams on the efficacy.
+Especially with the festive season coming up, brands would benefit from this dual strategy and be also able to justify to their finance teams the efficacy.
+More on Brand Safety.